Hydroponics Marijuana Cloning

 * Carefully and gently make a 45° angle cut just below the bottommost leaf node.
 Immediately dip the cut end into cloning gel.
-The only hydroponics cloning gel made specifically for marijuana is Juicy Roots.
-It roots your plants faster, has a special bottle that preserves your gel and protects from contamination, and makes clones healthier so they are ready to transplant sooner.
+What cloning gel or powder should you use?
+That's a complicated question and you can read more about that topic right here.

 * Unless you’re using aeroponics cloning machines, the best immediate rooting environment for your cuttings are Jiffy Preforma Root Shooters.
 These cubes contain natural materials and an inner structure that air-prune roots for faster, stronger root development.

 * Keep the cubes moist but not dripping wet.
 Ideal ambient temperature for clones is 72-75°F. If you choose to use a cloning heating mat, use with care so you don’t fry your cuttings.

 * Provide 18 hours per day of T-5 fluorescent light.
 Use a humidity dome, but remember, if you give your hydroponics marijuana cuttings too much humidity, too much light, too strong nutrients or too much water, you may kill them.

 * Marijuana cuttings can root in 4-16 days, although, if you're having to wait more than about ten days to see healthy root development, something's wrong.